lmu-osc/Collaborative-RStudio-GitHub/README.md

 ## **your mission**

-##### Each participant will **create and contribute a file specifying the parameters** required to simulate and plot their species evolutionary trajectory.
-We'll collect all participants' files in the master repo.
-Once all trajectories are simulated they'll be plotted together.
-Participants will also get to **see the skull and beak shape** corresponding to their species relative body size!
+- Each participant will **create and contribute a file** specifying the parameters required to simulate and plot their species evolutionary trajectory.
+- We'll collect all participants' files in the master repo.
+- Once all trajectories are simulated they'll be plotted together.
+- Participants will then get to **see the skull and beak shape** corresponding to their species relative body size!

 <br>